manoukeizer2001/SoftwareEvolution2/README.md

 import Main;
 main();
 ```
-After successful analysis, 4 json projects containing results will be added to the 'visualization' directory.
+After a successful analysis, four JSON files containing the results will be generated in the *visualization* directory.

 # How to run the Visualization